antonzaharia/antonzaharia.github.io/_posts/2020-06-30-rails_project_-_rgadgets.markdown

         end
    end
 ```
 This method helped me a lot.
-If the GitHub email was not found in `auth['info']` hash it is saving it as "Add your email here", so the user can add it anytime accessing `edit_user_address_path`.
+If the GitHub email was not found in `auth['info']` hash it is saving it as "Add your email here", so the user can add it anytime accessing `edit_user_address_path` from the user show page.

 ### Adding Bootstrap
 This was a fun part where I was only adding classes in my views.
 It was fun but also I was feeling like that my views became much harder to read.